datocms/old-website/src/docs/ui-extensions/entry-point.md

 title: The extension entry point
 ---

-From a technical point of view, an UI Extension is an HTML page that will be showed inside an `<iframe>` by the DatoCMS webapp.
+As already mentioned, from a technical point of view, an UI Extension is an HTML page that will be showed inside an `<iframe>` by the DatoCMS webapp.
 You, the developer, are in charge of writing and hosting this HTML page, which we call the extension *entry-point*.

 When you [create a new extension](/docs/ui-extensions/creating-a-new-extension/), you will be asked for the URL of this web page.

 You can implement this entry-point with basic HTML and JavaScript, or using more advanced client-side frameworks such as React, Angular or Vue.

 ### Skeleton code

-This is the minimal code you need to write to make a working custom extension with just a single text input:
+This is the minimal code you need to write to make a custom extension that renders and updates a simple text input:

 ```html
 <!doctype html>